kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

 //
 // If the provided data is successfully unmarshalled, but it does not contain cluster information
 // (i.e., ExecCredential.Spec.Cluster == nil), then the returned rest.Config and error will be nil.
+//
+// Note that the returned rest.Config will use anonymous authentication, since the exec plugin has
-func LoadExecCredential(data []byte) (runtime.Object, *rest.Config, error)
+// not returned credentials for this cluster yet. func LoadExecCredential(data []byte) (runtime.Object, *rest.Config, error)
 ```